Mikastiv/vk-kickstart/README.md

 ### Instance creation

-Using the `Instance.CreateOptions` struct's fields, you can you can choose how you want the instance to be configured like the required api version.
+Using the `instance.CreateOptions` struct's fields, you can you can choose how you want the instance to be configured like the required api version.

 Note: VK_KHR_surface and the platform specific surface extension are automatically enabled.
 Only works for Windows, MacOS and Linux (xcb, xlib or wayland) for now